jake-bladt/magnate/readme.md

 ## Language

 * For early deployment, serverless should be an option.
-If we use Amazon Lambda,
+If we use Amazon Lambda, this limits us to Node, Python, and maybe C# or Java.